Toddler Sleep Regression: What It Is And How To Handle It

 Why Isn’t Your Toddler Sleeping?

-There are a few reasons why your toddler might start having trouble sleeping.
-But, most of the time, it's because they're going through a significant developmental milestone that affects their sleep.
+Most of the time, a toddler goes through a sleep regression because they're going through a significant developmental milestone that affects their sleep.

 For example, the 18-month sleep regression is often caused by your toddler becoming more independent.
 They're starting to walk and talk and want to do everything themselves.